-- Enhancing livability, community well-being, and economic activity through mixed use settlement patterns that make services, jobs, and amenities more accessible to a wider range of people; - Providing economic growth opportunities and satisfying demand by creating the types of walkable, accessible, and interesting mixed use places that are increasingly sought after by workers and employers; - Stimulating economic development by creating mixed use places that provide unique experiences and that serve as points of attraction from across the region for both consumption and production; - Making our economy more equitable through the creation of centralized communities that result in the development of a wider spectrum of affordable housing options; - Building our economy on a foundation of functional infrastructure that can lower household transportation costs and create lifestyle improvements (such as reducing the time spent sitting in traffic or enabling health promoting activities such as walking and biking for transport) by developing mixed use places that reduce the dependence on automobiles through multi-modal transportation and that provide interconnected road networks that afford, rather than inhibit, the distribution of trips across multiple routes; - Supporting optimal returns on infrastructure investments and long term solvency through development strategies that promote the maximum use of existing systems; - Building resilience in our economy by adopting sustainable development patterns that promote the conservation of natural resources and rural land, the efficient use of energy, and the reduction of driving; and, - Supporting the demands of a future workforce for mixed use places that promote positive social outcomes including neighborhoods that are designed to enable spontaneous and positive interactions with neighbors, foster community, and reduce social isolation.
+- Enhancing livability, community well-being, and economic activity through mixed use settlement patterns that make services, jobs, and amenities more accessible to a wider range of people; - Providing economic growth opportunities and satisfying demand by creating the types of walkable, accessible, and interesting mixed use places that are increasingly sought after by workers and employers; - Stimulating economic development by creating mixed use places that provide unique experiences and that serve as points of attraction from across the region for both consumption and production; - Making our economy more equitable through the creation of focused communities that result in the development of a wider spectrum of affordable housing options; - Building our economy on a foundation of multi-functional infrastructure that can lower household transportation costs and create lifestyle improvements (such as reducing the time spent sitting in traffic or enabling health promoting activities such as walking and biking for transport) by developing mixed use places that reduce the dependence on automobiles through multi-modal transportation and that provide interconnected road networks that afford, rather than inhibit, the distribution of trips across multiple routes; - Supporting optimal returns on infrastructure investments and long term solvency through development strategies that promote the maximum use of existing systems; - Building resilience in our economy by adopting sustainable development patterns that promote the conservation of natural resources and rural land, the efficient use of energy, and the reduction of driving; and, - Supporting the demands of a future workforce for mixed use places that promote positive social outcomes including neighborhoods that are designed to enable spontaneous and positive interactions with neighbors, foster community, and reduce social isolation.

-Although these statements that speak to the economic goals in the Livable Frederick Master Plan appear, at first glance, to be focused on matters of fiscal health and prosperity, they actually speak to the larger issues brought forward during the creation of the LFMP - issues that are perhaps even more present today as we learn from the experience of COVID-19.
-That is, economic health is a vital part of our overall community health.
-Our relationships with our jobs, our neighbors, and the businesses that offer employment opportunities and provide products and services that we use in our daily lives, can be made better through a redevelopment strategy for the South Frederick Corridors that embraces strong connections between physical and functional design, access to economic opportunity, and strong, healthy people and neighborhoods.
+These demands speak to larger issues brought forward during the creation of the LFMP - issues that are perhaps even more present today as we learn from the experience of COVID-19.
+Namely, that economic health is a vital part of our overall community health.
+Our relationships with our jobs, our neighbors, and the businesses that offer employment opportunities and provide products and services that we use in our daily lives, can be made better through a redevelopment strategy for the South Frederick Corridors that embraces connections between physical design, economic opportunity, and healthy people and communities.